amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 <!-- more -->

+On this post we are going to focus on linear data structures like Arrays, Lists, Sets, Stacks, Queues and so on.

 # Data Structures Big-O Cheatsheet

 The following table is summary of everything that we are going to cover in this post.